 - You must commit to HRI values and responsibilities.

 - You will need to attend an interview via Skype or face-to-face.

-- You must have had your first dose of a COVID-19 vaccine or be fully vaccinated by the start of the placement period.
+- You must be fully vaccinated against COVID-19 by the start of the placement period.

 Note: This is a Category A position according to the NSW Health Policy - Occupational Assessment, Screening Vaccination Against Specified Infectious Diseases.
 The successful applicant will be required to provide evidence of protection against the infectious diseases specified, at their own cost, prior to appointment.

 Please complete the form below and attach your application document.
-Applications must be received no later than 5pm on Sunday 10 October, 2021.
-Please apply as soon as possible, however, as this job ad will close once a sufficient number response of suitable applications has been received.
+Please apply as soon as possible, as this job ad will close once a sufficient number of suitable applications has been received.

 Applications must include: